Akiz-Ivanov/fullstackopen/README.md

 ---

 Each project includes its own README and screenshot preview.
-Built with [Vite](https://vitejs.dev) for rapid frontend development.